wpengine/faustjs/docs/getting-started/README.md

 After activation, WordPress redirects to the Headless settings page.
 The plugin has a dependency on WPGraphQL, so you’ll see a button on the right under the “Get Started with Headless” box to install and activate the WPGraphQL plugin if it’s not already active.

 At this point, if you know what the URL to your frontend site is (or is going to be), you can enter that now in the Front-end Site URL field.
-That’s all you need to do for now through WordPress
+That’s all you need to do for now through WordPress.

 ### What is the WordPress plugin doing?